scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Poison Nettle, 2 Skillwheat
 - **Roll:** 2 Bad dice, 1 Terrible die

-On hit, inflicts Poison 1 and reduces all proficiencies by 1 for 10 minutes.
+On hit, inflicts Poison 1, or Poison 2 on critical.
+Reduces the creatures proficiencies by 1 as long as they are poisoned.
+Lasts for 10 minutes.

 ___